Zucchini And Bacon Slice makes a delicious, nutritious and quick meal. The simple recipe is easy to make and can be gluten free if needed.

 To make this crustless zucchini quiche recipe you will need:

-- Large eggs - preferably free-range
+- Eggs - preferably free-range

 - Bacon - diced.
 Some people like to cook bacon before putting it in but we just do it raw.
+We like streaky for extra flavour.
+You can use ham instead.

 You won’t need any fancy skills or equipment although an electric grater does come in handy if you want to certainly avoid accidentally grating your fingertips.